om-raheja/om-raheja.github.io/blog/luks-alpine-setup.md

 LUKS Alpine Setup

+How I set up alpine with LUKS.

+---

 Two weeks ago, my friend gave me his SSD because the hard drive on my laptop was failing.
 Without much difficulty, I was able to replace the drive even though it was my first time.
 Since I've used [Void Linux](https://voidlinux.org) for more than a year, I decided it was time to give [Alpine Linux](https://alpinelinux.org) a try, which is notoriously famous for being one of the smallest linux distros.
 Since I couldn't find a well documented guide to install Alpine with disk encryption, I made one myself.

 The harder part was figuring out how to install Alpine Linux with disk encryption on a MBR system.
 With that, let's get started.